fadhliadam/fadhliadam/README.md

 - 👋 Hi, I’m @fadhliadam
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning flutter and android development
+- 🌱 I’m currently learning flutter and android kotlin development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...